Staughton Lynd: Labor activism

-There, he struggled to make a living from community organizing.
 Meanwhile, he and his wife Alice embarked upon an oral history project dealing with the working class.
 The conclusions of this work, titled Rank and File, inspired Lynd to study law in order to assist workers victimized by companies and left unprotected by bureaucratic labor unions.
 In 1973, he enrolled at the University of Chicago law school, where he earned a degree in 1976.

 Rust Belt activism

 From there, the Lynds relocated to Youngstown, Ohio, in the heart of the Rust Belt.
 Working first for the union-side labor law firm of Green, Schiavoni, Murphy & Haines, and then for Northeast Ohio Legal Services in Youngstown, he proved to be a vital participant in the late 1970s struggle to keep the Youngstown steel mills open.
 He served as lead counsel for six local unions, several dozen individual steelworkers, and the Ecumenical Coalition of the Mahoning Valley which sought to reopen the mills under worker-community ownership.
 Despite the ultimate failure of those efforts, the Lynds continued organizing in the Youngstown-Warren area.
-Staughton Lynd remained extremely active as an attorney, taking on a broad range of cases, including those concerning chemically disabled auto workers and retired steelworkers.
+Staughton remained extremely active as an attorney, taking on a broad range of cases, including those concerning "chemically disabled" auto workers and retired steelworkers.

-Lynd's book Lucasville is an investigation into the events surrounding the 1993 prison uprising at Southern Ohio Correctional Facility, and voices serious concern over the integrity of legal proceedings subsequent to the event.
+His book Lucasville is an investigation into the events surrounding the 1993 prison uprising at Southern Ohio Correctional Facility, and voices serious concern over the integrity of legal proceedings subsequent to the event.
 A memoir of his and Alice's life, "Stepping Stones: Memoir of a Life Together," was released in January 2009.